-Barbara Ruslander Phi Theta Kappa Honor Society Advisor Main Building Phone: (518) 861-2516 Email: bruslander@mariacollege.edu
+Barbara Ruslander

-Established in 1918, Phi Theta Kappa's mission is to recognize academic achievement of college students and to provide opportunities for them to grow as scholars and leaders.
-Phi Theta Kappa is the oldest, largest, and most prestigious honor society in higher education.
-It recognizes and encourages scholarship among part-time and full-time college students who possess a 3.5 GPA and have completed at least 12 credits that could be applied to an associate degree.
+PTK Honor Society Advisor (518) 861-2516 bruslander@mariacollege.edu scholarship among part-time and full-time college students who possess a 3.5 GPA and have completed at least 12 credits that could be applied to an associate degree.
 The Society has grown to 1,285 chapters on college campuses in all 50 of the United States plus Canada, Germany, the Republic of Palau, Peru, the Republic of the Marshall Islands, the Federated States of Micronesia, the British Virgin Islands, the United Arab Emirates, and U.S. territorial possessions.